jhonfe64/postcastChannel/README.md

 2. Css 3
 3. Javascript (Jquery)

-### To clone the repository and run it please follow this instructions
+### To clone the repository and running the project please follow this instructions

 - Clone the repository https://github.com/jhonfe64/delia.git
 - Open the index file